 1. Expenses for Zone Chairs, and Region Chairs if utilized, will be as budgeted by Cabinet.
-Any Zone or Region Chair not accomplishing his/her duties as prescribed will not be reimbursed, or only partially reimbursed, as determined by the District Governor and the Cabinet Secretary-Treasurer.
+Any Zone or Region Chair not accomplishing his/her duties as prescribed will not be reimbursed, or only partially reimbursed, as determined by the District Governor, the Cabinet Secretary and the Zone Liaison, if utilized,.